isc-projects/stork/doc/user/overview.rst

 services, to view the logs and statistics, and to manage the configuration of the Kea DHCP servers.

+To execute the commands, the Kea Control Agent must be running, the Kea DHCP daemons must have the control sockets enabled, and the Stork agent must have the necessary permissions to access the Kea CA RestAPI and to read Kea CA configuration file.
+The BIND 9 ``named`` daemon must have the control channel enabled.

 Preprocessing the Kea and BIND 9 statistics for the Prometheus server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~